Thu 15 November 2018

 The Animagus starts as Harry Potter-style novel, basically story of small group of children going through their school, like my brother characterized Ms. Rowling’s novels, “something between Kipling’s Stalky & Co., Arthur Ransom’s children stories, mixed with a bit of Stevenson’s ‘Kidnapped’ for action, and perhaps even Hercule Poirot for the mystery solving”, all of which are rather (using musical analogy) chamber music.
 And then suddenly in the beginning of the fourth year The Animagus switches without warning to the Beethoven’s Ninth or the Bach’s Mass in B minor.
 It just doesn't work well together.

-So, for example, Draco’s subplot of discovery of true character of his family in history is perfectly in line with the Stalky & Co., Edward Greyson in the Amazonian jungle or Barty Crouch jr. flattering La Panthera are too much.
+So, for example, Draco’s subplot of discovery of true character of his family in history is perfectly in line with the Stalky & Co., Edward Greyson in the Amazonian jungle or Barty Crouch jr. flattering La Panthera in the Mayan temple are too much in my opinion.

 Also, on slightly unrelated and more personal point, I don't like to see the story from the point of view of Voldermort & Co. (or the Riddle's conversations with Ginny).
 Harry didn't know it, and we shouldn't know it as well.
 However, here it is perhaps just my own personal preference, not so sure about that.
 I didn't like too much of Saruman in “The Fellowship of the Ring” as well (and there was a way less of him than La Panthera in the Animagus).